 Pet owners will do anything to give their pets the best treatment and sanctuary at home.
 If you have pets, it's important to provide them a good environment.
-There are certain things you need to know as a pet owner that will keep your house and surroundings a haven for your furry friends.
-Here are some great tips you need to know that you can apply in your current home or if you are finding a new home to move into.
+You need to know certain things as a pet owner that will keep your house and surroundings a haven for your furry friends.
+Here are some great tips you need to know that you can apply in your current home or find a new home to move into.

 When choosing furniture for your home, think about the type of material used.
 No one wants a home that smells unpleasant and filled with pet hair.
 Steer away from white and delicate materials such as velvet or corduroy.
 Find stain-resistant furniture and look into materials such as leather and synthetic fibers for your sofa.
 Don't forget to think twice when getting a table with wooden legs.
 It could be your cat's next scratch toy or your dog's chew toy.

-Every homeowner's that owns a furry friend will know the struggles of having to deal with pet hair.
-It's ideal to vacuum at least twice a week so investing in a great vacuum cleaner that will get the job done will be worth it especially if you have a shedding breed.
+Every homeowner who owns a furry friend will know the struggles of dealing with pet hair.
+It's ideal to vacuum at least twice a week, so investing in a great vacuum cleaner that will get the job done will be worth it, especially if you have a shedding breed.
 Brushing your pet's hair will help decrease the amount of shedding that could end up in your furniture.

 Puppies are prone to chewing almost anything that they can find in your home.
 Make sure to hide electrical cables to keep them away from harm.
 You can also make use of a cable protector to make them chew-proof.

 Not all houseplants are pet-friendly.
 Be aware that they can be dangerous to your pets once they chew on them.
 Azaleas, Tulips, Chrysanthemum, and English Ivy, are some houseplants that are not safe around your pets.
 If you plan on having plants inside your house, opt for the tall ones or research hazardous plants to keep your pets safe.